sinbad/SUQS/docs/Quests.md

 data directly in the editor instead.
 However, I strongly recommend using JSON and storing both the JSON and the imported datatable in source control.

+### Packaging: Cooking Quest Data

+Probably you're going to use `USuqsProgression::InitWithQuestDataTablesInPath[s]` to pull in these quest definitions (see [Progression](Progression.md)).
+However, this means that your quest data assets won't be explicitly referenced, and therefore won't be cooked into packaged builds by default.

+The easiest way to fix this is:

+1. Open Project Settings
+1. Go to Project > Packaging
+1. Find "Additional Asset Directories To Cook" and add an entry
+1. Use the "..." button to locate the directory containing your quest data assets

+This way anything in that folder will be included in the package without it needing a direct reference.

 ## Quest attributes

 Here's a bit more information about the attributes at the top layer of every quest.